Articles

 So where does it all begin with business strategy?

-In short, it's the foundation for every method and tactic your business takes to accomplish its goals and mission.
+In short, it's the foundation for every method and tactic your business takes to accomplish its goals, business objectives, and mission.

 Business strategy is the guiding principle and action plan for your organization.
 It’s built through a vision and mission, objectives, and a dedicated decision-making process.